capytaine/capytaine/docs/user_manual/inputs.rst

 Several functions are available to transform existing meshes.

 Most transformation methods exist in two versions:

 * one, named as a infinitive verb (`translate`, `rotate`, ...), is an in-place transformation;
 * the other, named as a past participle (`translated`, `rotated`, ...), is the same transformation but returning a new object.

-In most cases, performance is not significant and the former method should be preferred since it makes code slightly easier to debug.
+In most cases, performance is not significant and the latter method should be preferred since it makes code slightly easier to debug.

 Below is a non-exhaustive list of available methods.